osp-ottogroup/oracle-db_docker/README.md

 * Store the downloaded software package at docker-images/OracleDatabase/SingleInstance/dockerfiles/12.1.0.2
 * create the Docker image by executing:

-      cd docker-images/OracleDatabase/SingleInstance/dockerfiles <br/>
+      cd docker-images/OracleDatabase/SingleInstance/dockerfiles
       ./buildContainerImage.sh -v 12.1.0.2 -e -t oracle/database:12.1.0.2-ee  -o '--build-arg SLIMMING=false'

-  * rename zip files according to the error message if they did not have the expect name (like `linuxamd64_12102_database_1of2.zip`)
+  * rename zip files according to the error message if they did not have the expected name (like `linuxamd64_12102_database_1of2.zip`)
   * the `-o '--build-arg SLIMMING=false'` is needed only if you plan to patch the image in the next step.
 Otherwise the image will be slimmed down by removing unneded packages like sqldeveloper, but patching such a slimmed image becomes impossible.
 * The resulting Docker image is named `oracle/database:12.1.0.2-ee`